kamperh/recipe_semantic_flickraudio/speech_nn/readme.md

 Most of the results in [Kamper et al., IS'17](https://arxiv.org/abs/1703.08136) and [Kamper et al., TASLP'18](https://arxiv.org/abs/1710.01949) are generated here.
-Apart from the results given below, more detailed analysis of the outputs that I obtained (specifically in [Kamper et al., IS'17]) are also given in `doc/results.md`.
+Apart from the results given below, more detailed analysis of the outputs that we obtained (specifically in [Kamper et al., IS'17]) are also given in `doc/results.md`.